 At the end of each lesson, we will review the themes presented and the home practice for the following six days of the week.
 As already mentioned, I recommend that you complete the online lesson within one day, and then use the remaining six days of the week for home practice.
 This is only a recommendation.
-In the end, you’re responsible for organizing you practice time in a way that suits your life.
+In the end, you’re responsible for organizing your practice time in a way that suits your life.
 Please create a schedule and a system that is sustainable for you.
 I invite you to think of arranging your time as a part of the practice with you intentionally deciding how best to integrate this course into your life for the next eight weeks.

 This week we reviewed postures, so you can find a position that is most suited for your body.
 We did a mindful-eating Raisin Meditation practice as a way to prepare us to look at autopilot and its impact on our lives.
 Then we closed with an Awareness of the Breath practice.
 Now let’s go over the weekly homework assignments.

-Week One Review
+Lesson One Review

-Home Practice Assignments for Week One
+Home Practice Assignments for Lesson One

 Informal practice: Mindful awareness of ordinary things (eating, brushing teeth, taking a shower, washing dishes, cutting veggies, etc.): carry out one routine thing paying special attention to the details of doing it.